Green, Yellow, Orange, And Red: What's the Difference?

-In other words, the color is simply an indicator of how ripe the pepper is.
+In other words, the colour is simply an indicator of how ripe the pepper is.
 Red peppers are fully ripe, followed by yellow and orange.
 Green peppers are picked when they are still unripe, hence the bitter taste.

-Yellow Bell Peppers Nutrients
+Yellow Bell Pepper Nutrients

 Yellow bell peppers are a powerhouse of vitamins C and B6.
 Vitamin C is a strong antioxidant that helps fight free radicals and is vital for collagen production.
 Vitamin B6 is essential for energy production and keeping your immune system strong.